A county in the state of Virginia.

 Reconimissioned on 9 February 1847, Southampton sailed south on 22 February, rounded Cape Horn, and proceeded up the Pacific coast of the Americas to the California coast.
 For the next two years, she supplied the ships which protected the newly won territory of the United States on the west coast.
 She returned to New York on 2 September 1850 and was decommissioned on the 15th.

 Recommissioned on the last day of 1850, Southampton departed New York on 2 February 1851 for another tour of duty on the Pacific Station, and returned to New York on 5 August 1852.
 She was decommissioned five days later to be fitted out for duty in the Far East.

-Southampton returned to New York on 31 March 1855, was decommissioned on 6 April, and was sold later that year.
-She subsequently entered merchant service.
+Southampton returned to New York on 31 March 1855, was decommissioned on 6 April.
+She was sold later that year, and subsequently entered merchant service.